 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Sift in the two different kinds of flour, matcha powder, salt and baking soda, fold with Rubber spatula
+- Sift in flour, matcha powder, salt, baking powder and baking soda, fold with Rubber spatula